 Winter running season is in full force, and I am finding my excitement for snow being compromised with freezing temperatures and wind chills.
 Each time I eagerly step outside to run in the winter wonderland, I am greeted by icy wind chills and slippery sidewalks.

 This past weekend, my “long run” of 5 miles was especially challenging.
 While the temperatures were in the 20s (a heat wave this week!) the wind was brutal.
 The roads had been plowed, but running on the shoulder consisted of leftover slush and snow piles from the plow.
-The sidewalks hadn’t be shoveled, which left me with limited options for traction.
+The sidewalks hadn’t be shoveled, which left me with limited options for traction (thank goodness for my Yaktrax!).
 As I trudged along into the wind, I questioned my own sanity and wondered why I didn’t pick a hobby that takes place indoors.

 No doubt I’m not alone with these thoughts this time of year, and I wanted to share some from this past run, and throughout the winter running season so far.
 Here are some of my favorite thoughts runners have during a cold, slippery run:)